Intermesh/groupoffice-docs/using/connect-a-device/macos.rst

 WebDAV clients
 ``````````````
-You can use WebDAV to mount Group-Office as a network drive.
+You can use WebDAV to mount GroupOffice as a network drive.
 Unfortunately the MacOS webdav implementation can be rather
 slow due to a lot of redundant requests.
 We found that the `Mountain Duck WebDAV client <https://mountainduck.io>`_ is much faster.
 Additionally, it has
 a smart synchronisation feature to work with your files offline.
 Connect the client to: